vladimir-tutin/Plex-Auto-Collections/README.md

   image_directory: /config/images             # Opt - Desired dir of images
 ```

-Note: these can be used together if you want the script will just ask you which one you want if there are multiple matching images.
+Note: these can be used together if you want, the script will just ask you which one you want if there are multiple matching images.

 ## TMDb